knowsuchagency/ninjadog/README.rst

 and copies of all the relevant templates in that directory to be rendered prior to passing it to the pug cli process.

-All of that is to say that ppug is rather slow, but I'm willing to accept pull-requests to make it faster or convenient caching mechanisms.
+All of that is to say that ninjadog is rather slow, but I'm willing to accept pull-requests to make it faster or convenient caching mechanisms.